 1849 the railway arrived in Matlock bringing with it a new trade in Tourism.
 The Grand Pavilion was built 1910 on the site of the former stables and blacksmith yard next to the river Derwent.
 Its aim to host entertainment and events for the masses.
 Within a few years of opening First World War soldiers were billeted on site.
 Soldiers also spent time here recuperating from injuries.
 After the disruption of WWII the Grand Pavilion saw a variety of events and eventually became a nightclub and eventually closed.

 Theatres are renowned for their hauntings.
-The Grand Pavilion is no exception, 2 workmen were thought to have been killed during it's construction and are said to be the cause of the poltergeist activity near the Dome.
+The Grand Pavilion is no exception, 2 workmen were thought to have been injured or killed during it's construction and are said to be the cause of the poltergeist activity near the Dome.
 Heavy breathing, footsteps, children giggling, a malevolent spirit and apparitions have also been reported throughout the venue

 Time line – the year in which Edward VII of England died and George V became the new Kind of England.

 Times: 8:00pm to 1.00am

 Note: Guests must be aged 18 years and over to attend this event.
 Refreshments will be served throughout the evening.
 This venue is not suitable for people with mobility issues or walking difficulties.

 Parking is available in the ajoining pay and display car park at £1 after 6pm.

 Accessibility: Please be aware this event is not accessible for wheelchair users - please see our HOME PAGE for more information, Thank you.